 This naturally occurring chemical needs to be in the right amount on each designated part of the brain in order to have its positive effects.
 However, for people with addictions, the release of dopamine is in a “overdrive” state, caused by different mechanisms of action produced by the intake of drugs.

 This repeated action of dopamine release brings incredible pleasure and relief.
 As a result, addiction develops because of genetic tendencies and external factors help reinforce substance-seeking behavior.
 In a sense, the brain is ‘hijacked’ and artificially programmed to gradually present larger amounts of dopamine for pleasure.

 The changes in this minute level ultimately affects various parts of the brain, which essentially regulates other parts of the body.
-Do you have questions or concerns?
-Our intake coordinators will answer them.
+Talk to a Intake Coordinator

 How Does Addiction Affect The Brain: Functions That Change